-A Policy of Expansion
+A policy of expansion

-Research Centers as a Trademark
+Research centres as a trademark

-Science and Success
+Science and success

-The scientific standing of the University of Würzburg also shows in its numerous Collaborative Research Centers, Research Training Groups, and Research Units, whose funding by the German Research Foundation (DFG) Würzburg's scientists have raised against heavy competition.
+The scientific standing of the University of Würzburg also shows in its numerous Collaborative Research Centres, Research Training Groups, and Research Units, whose funding by the German Research Foundation (DFG) Würzburg's scientists have raised against heavy competition.

-Promoting the Next Generation
+Promoting the next generation

 The University of Würzburg regards the promotion of junior academics as an essential responsibility.
-Establishing its Graduate Schools in 2004 constitutes another milestone in this endeavor.
+Establishing its Graduate Schools in 2004 constitutes another milestone in this endeavour.
 These institutions provide doctoral candidates with the appropriate structures and formats to continue and enhance their education.